-This guide will show you how to wrap ‘nasi lemak’ in banana leaf, exactly the same way it is done locally.
-This is sold economically at most of the Muslims and 'Mamak' restaurants without the frills, just the basic accompaniments like 'sambal', fried anchovies, cucumber, peanuts and a slice of hard-boiled/fried egg.
-Wrapping nasi lemak in banana leaf is done for its aroma.
+This recipe will guide you to wrap ‘nasi lemak’ in banana leaf exactly like how it is done locally.
+Packets of these wrapped nasi lemak without the frills, just the basic accompaniments like 'sambal', fried anchovies, cucumber, peanuts and a slice of hard-boiled/fried egg are sold economically at most of the Muslims and 'Mamak' restaurants However, you may certainly add more accompaniments like fried chicken, chicken rendang or squids.
+Wrapping it in banana leaf enhances the aroma of the rice.

 Where to buy banana leaves?

-Banana leaves can be bought fresh or frozen at Asian grocers.
+Fresh or frozen banana leaves can be bought at Asian grocers.

 Size of banana leaf and newspaper

-Usually, tabloid sized newspapers are used.
-They are around 11 x 17 inches.
-Banana leaf used should be longer width wise and slightly shorter length wise.
-That's about 13 x 15 inches.
+Usually, tabloid sized newspapers around 11 x 17 inches are used.
+The banana leaf should be longer width-wise and slightly shorter length-wise which is about 15 x 13 inches.

 Can I not use newspaper?

-Yes of course.
-However, you cannot just use banana leaf as it does not whole shape well enough to keep the folded nasi lemak intact.
-You may replace newspaper with baking sheets or waxed paper.
+Yes, of course.
+However, the banana leaf does not hold the shape well enough to keep the wrapped nasi lemak intact.
+You may replace newspaper with baking sheet or waxed paper.